-Table 6 Consumption equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects, for different values of the interest rate R.
+Table 6 Consumption-equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects, for different values of the interest rate R

 All three policies are implemented during a recession.
-We determine welfare results both for the policies implemented with and without AD effects.
+We determine welfare results for the policies implemented both with and without aggregate demand effects.

 As can be seen in table 6, a higher interest rate increases the welfare benefits of all policies uniformly.
-This is despite multipliers changing only very little with different interest rates.
-Higher interest rates result in higher welfare benefits as measured in lifetime consumption units for all policies because the benefits of the policies (in the numerator) are front loaded compared to a proportional increase in consumption through all periods (in the denominator).
-Thus, increasing the interest rate—which is also the social planners discount rate—reduces the value of a proportional increase in consumption by more than the consumption increases associated with each policy.
+This result is despite multipliers changing only very little with different interest rates.
+Higher interest rates result in higher welfare benefits, as measured in lifetime consumption units, for all policies because the benefits of the policies (in the numerator) are front-loaded compared with a proportional increase in consumption through all periods (in the denominator).
+Thus, increasing the interest rate—which is also the social planner’s discount rate—reduces the value of a proportional increase in consumption by more than the consumption increases associated with each policy.
 Nevertheless, the qualitative result that the extended UI benefits provide by far the highest welfare gains, followed by the stimulus checks, is strongly robust to changes in the interest rate.

 Changing risk aversion

-In our baseline calibration consumers have a risk aversion of γ = 2 which is quite common in macroeconomic models.
-Here we investigate how alternative values of γ would influence our results.
-Again, we reestimate the distribution of discount factors within each education group, but in this case we also reestimate the degree of ‘splurge’ spending in consumption.
+In our baseline calibration, consumers have a risk aversion of γ = 2, which is quite common in macroeconomic models.
+Here, we investigate how alternative values of γ would influence our results.
+Again, we re-estimate the distribution of discount factors within each education group, but in this case, we also re-estimate the degree of splurge spending in consumption.

 Discount factor distributions with different risk aversion